 Also, certain raw materials or other products necessary for the manufacture and formulation of our product candidates, some of which are difficult to source, are provided by single-source unaffiliated third-party suppliers.
 In addition, we rely on certain third parties to perform filling, finishing, distribution, laboratory testing and other services related to the manufacture of our product candidates, and to supply various raw materials and other products.
 We would be unable to obtain these raw materials, other products, or services for an indeterminate period of time if any of these third parties were to cease or interrupt production or otherwise fail to supply these materials, products, or services to us for any reason, including due to regulatory requirements or actions (including recalls), adverse financial developments at or affecting the supplier, failure by the supplier to comply with cGMPs, contamination, business interruptions, or labor shortages or disputes.
 In any such circumstances, we may not be able to engage a backup or alternative supplier or service provider in a timely manner or at all.
-This, in turn, could materially and adversely affect our ability to supply product candidates, which could materially and adversely affect our business and future prospects.
+This, in turn, could materially and adversely affect our business and future prospects.